RosettaCommons/documentation/Preparing-PDB-files-for-non-peptide-polymers.md

 If the `-alternate_3_letter_codes` option is given, when Rosetta reads in a PDB it will first check to see if the 3-letter code is found in one of the alternate codes files.
 If it is, it will use the pairing in the supplied `.codes` files to translate the alternate code into a Rosetta 3-letter code.
 If the 3-letter code from the PDB file is not found as a alternate code in the `.codes` files, Rosetta will will try to use the 3-letter code it found in the PDB file directly.

+(For an example of the use of the optional third column in `.codes` files, see the Carbohydrates section below.)

 #### HETNAM Records
 There are cases when one might have or need to use the same 3-letter code to indicate distinct residue types.
 In such cases, one can use the PDB `HETNAM` record type to specify the full name of the base (unpatched) `ResidueType` needed at that sequence position.